saltcute/kasumi-doc/introduction/what-is-kasumi.md

 ::: warning

-Kasumi.js is wrote and tested mainly aginast macOS Ventura 13.1 and Ubuntu 22.04 LTS on Node.js v18.
+Kasumi.js is tested against Ubuntu 22.04 LTS on Node.js v18.
 Availablity of certain feature may vary on other platforms (like Windows).

 This documentation is still WIP.
-Contribute [here](https://github.com/HexaNona/kasumi-doc)!
+Contribute [here](https://github.com/saltcute/kasumi-doc)!

 :::